wavemaker/docs/learn/how-tos/setting-blob-filename.md

 ---
-title: "How to Set Uploaded Filename for Blob Downloads"
+title: "How to Set Name of Blob Type Downloaded from Data Table"
 id: ""
-sidebar_label: "Setting Blob Filename for Download"
+sidebar_label: "Setting Blob Filename"
 ---
 ---

-Learn how to set the filename for blob type when downloading a blob from a Data Table to have the same name when the file was uploaded.
+Learn how to set the name for a blob type when downloading it from a Data Table to have the same name when the blob was uploaded.

 :::note
 In this example, we have created a simple table to describe this use-case.